Project to Prevent Frailty, Locomotive Syndrome, and Dementia

 Online Exercise Salon for the Elderly through Industry-Academia Collaboration

 Based on a unique concept of “gut-brain-muscle correlation,” this program offers online exercise and brain health broadcasts on a contract basis to nursing homes.
-By providing more than 10,000 combinations of evidence-based exercises designed to prevent frailty and maintain health, the salons reduce the need for nursing personnel to spend time and resources creating their own content to keep residents healthy and
+By providing more than 10,000 combinations of evidence-based exercises designed to prevent frailty and maintain health, the salons reduce the need for nursing personnel to spend time and resources creating their own content to keep residents healthy and engaged.

 CARE-Net—A Smart Integrated Care Approach to Reach Older People in a Depopulated Area